Article 9 min

 Identity Verification Services in Canada

-Trulioo, a Canadian-based company, helps organizations navigate the complexities of the Canadian regulatory landscape and streamline individual identity verification.
+Trulioo helps organizations navigate the complexities of the Canadian regulatory landscape while streamlining identity and business verification.

-When organizations blend data source coverage with services such as watchlist screening and adverse media checks, they create a holistic onboarding strategy that can lead to industry-leading verification rates in Canada.
+When organizations blend Trulioo data coverage with services such as fraud intelligence, document verification, watchlist screening and adverse media checks, they create a holistic onboarding strategy that can lead to ironclad compliance and industry-leading verification rates in Canada.

-A full suite of in-house verification capabilities, paired with data science and local expertise, can give organizations the insight and flexibility they need to overcome any onboarding challenge in Canada.
+That full suite of in-house verification capabilities through a single, global platform gives organizations the insight and flexibility to overcome any onboarding challenge in Canada.

 Buyer’s Guide to Digital Identity Verification